MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/edge-shortcuts.md

 ---
 # Customize or disable address bar shortcuts for Microsoft Edge

 Help your users stay focused and find work results faster when searching from the Microsoft Edge address bar.
-Shortcuts are enabled by default along with two keywords - your organization's preferred or shortened name and 'work.'
-When using Edge, users can then type one of the keywords in the address bar, press the Spacebar or Tab key, type their search, and press the Enter key.
-The work results page will appear with relevant answers and results.
-Also, you can add your own custom shortcuts.
+Two shortcuts are enabled by default, 'work' and your organization's preferred or shortened name.
+In the Edge address bar, users can type a keyword, then press the Tab key.
+The address bar will indicate they're searching within your organization.
+When they type their search and press the Enter key, they'll see a search results page with relevant answers and results.
+You can add two custom shortcuts keywords.

 ## To add keywords or turn off shortcuts

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com), go to [Configurations](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/configurations).
 2. Under Microsoft Search in Bing settings, select **Change settings**.
 3. In the Microsoft Search in Bing panel, the **Enable the Microsoft Search in Bing shortcut** is selected by default.
 To disable these shortcuts, clear the check box.
-4. In Search Keywords field, you'll see 'work' and your organization preferred or shortened name (without spaces).
-When entering another keywords, there are a few things to keep in mind:
-    - Don't include spaces or special characters
+4. In Search Keywords field, enter one or two more keywords.
+Don't include spaces or special characters.
-    - You can have a maximum of four keywords
 5. Select **Save**.

 ## Frequently asked questions